About this Artist

 Critical superlatives and audience ovations have continuously followed Yuja Wang’s dazzling career.
-The Beijing-born pianist, celebrated for her charismatic artistry and captivating stage presence, is set to achieve new heights during the 2018/19 season, which features recitals, concert series, as well as season residencies and extensive tours with some of the world’s most venerated ensembles and conductors.
+The Beijing-born pianist, celebrated for her charismatic artistry and captivating stage presence is set to achieve new heights during the 2019/20 season, which features recitals, concert series, as well as season residencies, and extensive tours with some of the world’s most venerated ensembles and conductors.

-Yuja Wang was born into a musical family in Beijing.
-After childhood piano studies in China, she received advanced training in Canada and at Philadelphia’s Curtis Institute of Music under Gary Graffman.
+Yuja received advanced training in Canada and at Philadelphia’s Curtis Institute of Music under Gary Graffman.
 Her international breakthrough came in 2007 when she replaced Martha Argerich as soloist with the Boston Symphony Orchestra.
-Two years later, she signed an exclusive contract with Deutsche Grammophon and has since established her place among the world’s leading artists, with a succession of critically acclaimed performances and recordings.
-Her recording of Bartók’s Piano Concerto No. 2 with the Berliner Philharmoniker and Sir Simon Rattle was nominated for a Grammy in the “Best Classical Instrumental Solo” category.
+She later signed an exclusive contract with Deutsche Grammophon and has since established her place among the world’s leading artists, with a succession of critically acclaimed performances and recordings.

 Yuja was named Musical America’s Artist of the Year in 2017.